Phil-Barber/Tasker/README.md

 Member < Group < Team <<< Organisation

 ### Members
-A member is a single user
+A member represents a single user
 A Member belongs to one Organisation
 Members can be assigned to groups
 Members can be assigned to teams
 Members can be in multiple groups/teams

 ### Groups
 Groups are collections of Members
 Groups can be assigned to teams
 Groups can have multiple teams

 ### Teams
 Teams are collections of Groups and Members
 Teams can have leaders - selected from one of the members in the team or from within a group
 Teams can have multiple leaders

 ### Organisation
-The collection of all Members Groups and Teams.
+The collection of all Members Groups and Teams
 Created and maintained by Default
 Has Admins that can add Members

 ### Leaders